 Son of a cobbler, Wegner started out as a teenage apprentice with cabinetmaker H.F.
 Stahlberg before studying at the Copenhagen School of Arts and Craft and the Danish Design School, where he refined the hallmarks of his style, often called organic functionality.
-During the course of his heralded career, he designed more than 500 different chairs, with more than 100 of them entering mass production.
-Here's a look at our top ten.
+During the course of his heralded career, he designed more than 500 different chairs, with more than a hundred of them entering mass production.
+Here's a look at our top seven.